Hassan0397/Financial-Planning-and-Analysis-AI-Agent/README.md

 ## Summary

-FP&A AI Agent demonstrates strong foundations in **system design, financial analytics, and applied data science**, enabling finance teams to move from manual reporting to strategic insight generation.
+FP&A AI Agent is an enterprise-grade financial intelligence platform built on robust system design, advanced financial analytics, and applied data science principles.
+It automates data ingestion, validation, and multi-dimensional analysis across financial statements and operational datasets.
+The agent delivers real-time insights, variance analysis, and AI-driven forecasting to support executive-level decision-making.
+By eliminating manual reporting workflows, it empowers finance teams to shift from reactive reporting to proactive, strategy-driven financial planning.